ECB2020/Hobyah/test-files/2024-05-SES-test-files/readme.md

-The files in this folder are a set of input files (.ses files) and output files (.PRN and .TMP files) for SES v4.1 and offline-SES.
+The files in this folder are a set of input files (.ses files) and zip files containing output files (.PRN and .TMP files) for SES v4.1 and offline-SES.

 Most of the files were written so that the output files could be used to test the operation of SESconv.py.
 A few are used to verify the calculations in Hobyah.py.